Application for trail-o punching and timed control operation

 Problem reporting

-• If you encounter a problematic behavior of the app, we would appreciate it if you could save the application log as soon as possible and then send it to us with some comment.
+• If you encounter any problematic behavior in the app, we would appreciate it if you could save the application log as soon as possible and then send it to us with your comments.
 You can start the log management module from the menu using the Problem reporting item.

-• The Save log button saves a copy of the current system log to a new file so that it can be later sent to developers and also lets you add a comment directly.
+• The Save log button saves a copy of the current system log to a new file for later delivery to developers and lets you add a comment directly.

 • Uploading to a web server (ant.yq.cz).